RGCheek/Mysis_Shrimp_genomics/README.md

 ## This repository includes all the data and scripts necessary to replicate analyses for the Mysis shrimp dataset

 ### All files in this repository are liscenced under terms of the Creative Commons Attribution-NonCommercial License under R. G. C., which permits use, distribution and reproduction in any medium, provided the original work is properly cited and is not used for commercial purposes.
+This work is currently under peer-review at *Evolutionary Applications*.

 ### Scripts